KYC regulations in France

 VDG and PVID are related in the following aspects:

 We are a leading EU provider of qualified certificates to natural persons on the EU trusted list.
-ZealiD users can register remotely with either an eIDAS certified identity proofing method involving bank identification, or an eIDAS certified video conference.
+ZealiD users can register remotely with either an eIDAS certified identity proofing method.
 Following a short registration on the ZealiD app, users can generate remote qualified signatures in accordance with French law.
 For a financial institution regulated in France, ZealiD is a fully legally viable KYC option.
 ZealiD’s remote identification is eIDAS certified under relevant provisions of German VDG and, as such, it already meets most of PVID requirements.

 Staying up to date with the newest requirements is at the core of our mission.
 As a result, ZealiD will include PVID certification in its upcoming re-certification under eIDAS.
 By taking this step forward, ZealiD will become the first organization in the EU to run a combined super compliance scheme.
 It is fully compliant with the following regulations and standards on remote identification certification: